albn-itu/.github/profile/README.md

 - :book: My highest, finished, education is a **"gymnasial" (Upper seconday education) in mathemathics and programming**.
 - :telescope: I'm studying **Software Development**
 - :hourglass: I'm currently on my **5th semester of the bachelor**
-- :calendar: Current courses are **Operating Systems and C, Programs as Data, Security, and Digital Transformation and Business models**
+- :calendar: Current courses are **Reflections on IT, Algorithmic Problem Solving, and my Bachelor thesis**
 - :space_invader: My current interests are **Security, DevOps, database design and distributed systems**
 - :seedling: I work in the food industry, redesigning the food system.
 See more at the awesome [Dagens](https://dagens.farm)
 - :bicyclist: Outside of work and the university i love cycling, electric cars and gaming